Kostyan0005/Oxford-Pet-Project/README.md

 ---
 - the dataset can be found here: http://www.robots.ox.ac.uk/~vgg/data/pets/
 - train_images folder can be downloaded as .rar archive from this link: https://drive.google.com/open?id=1nGGpNwF1o8XbAMINFcFTMXico9Pit5a1
+- the best model I could get is saved in a checkpoint